kkherbert/project-3/README.md

 * Add items to their wishlist

 ## Process
 The idea for our app came from a teammate who used to work in conference services and notied that those who travelled for business were often alone and didn't know what to do outside of work.
-We took that idea and hit the ground running. *Note to my fellow American readers: my classmates are all British, and Loose End is a common British phrase that essentially means you don't really know what to do.*
+We took that idea and hit the ground running.

 Over Zoom and Slack, we brainstormed and strategized and whiteboarded proposals about how we thought the page could look.
 We sketched out our models (user, meet up, restaurants, point of interest), our routes and then we created a wireframe: ![Screen Shot 2021-02-27 at 10 53 53 AM](https://user-images.githubusercontent.com/73107893/109383980-3c0b8380-78ea-11eb-8886-ddc85eb1a675.png)
 *We may be in 2021, but nothing beats writing things out by hand*